 - Charity drives by the company

 Ideally, an email newsletter is sent from an email service.
-Mail Chimp and Constant Contact are two examples.
+Constant Contact is an example of an email service and one that we personally recommend due to its ease of use.
 Yes, you can send a bunch of messages through your own email service (like Outlook or Gmail) but there are limits on the number of emails you can send at a time.
 And an email service provides a number of great features.

-- The email service “spoofs” your email address – that means that to your customer, it appears that the email came from your company email address.
+- Spoofed Email Address– that means that to your customer, it appears that the email came from your company email address.

-- When the message is sent, the mail service tracks how many people it was sent to, how many opened it (the “open rate”) and how many clicked on a link in the email (the “click-through rate”).
+- Downloadable Data and Reports—when the message is sent, the mail service tracks how many people it was sent to, how many opened it (the “open rate”) and how many clicked on a link in the email (the “click-through rate”).
 Then you can see and download a report of all this information.

-- You can create an email template for your messages which is unique, but makes all your emails have a very similar look and feel.
+- Unique Email Templates—you can create an email template for your messages which is unique to your company, but makes all your emails have a very similar look and feel.
 This is important for branding, but it also can help the customer feel they know what to expect and how to interact with your brand.

-- Many email services provide the ability to do A/B testing of emails.
+- A/B Testing—many email services provide the ability to do A/B testing of emails.
 This can allow you to get better at sending messages your customers will open and interact with.

 How often should a small business send an email?